GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3.2.4.
 Make full animation with enhancement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous animation, the earthquakes appear.
+In the previous animation, the earthquakes appear but it is hard to see when they do it.
+It is possible to draw attention to the arrival of a new event by temporarily changing four attributes of the symbol (via -M):

+- Size
+- Color intensity
+- Transparency
+- Color (via CPT look-up).

+The duration of the temporary changes are control via the -E modifier.

 The module :gmt-module:`events` include options that can modify and enhance the earthquakes.
 The -E option allows to set the duration of the phases.